Premier League transfers: Spending breakdown after Deadline Day

 How much did Premier League clubs spend on transfers during the winter window?
 We crunch the numbers...

-Premier League clubs have splashed around £263m on 29 permanent signings for disclosed fees during the summer transfer window - but how much did your team spend?
+Premier League clubs have splashed around £302.9m on 30 permanent signings for disclosed fees during the January transfer window - but how much did your team spend?

-Liverpool made the most expensive recruit during the window, with Luis Diaz costing £49m from Porto, while Bruno Guimaraes (£40m to Newcastle from Lyon), Lucas Digne (£25m to Aston Villa from Everton), Chris Wood (£25m to Newcastle from Burnley) and Rodrigo Bentancur (£20m to Tottenham from Juventus) were also among the most pricey additions.
+Liverpool signed the most expensive recruit during the window, with Luis Diaz costing £49m from Porto, while Bruno Guimaraes (£40m to Newcastle from Lyon), Dele Alli (£40m to Everton from Tottenham), Lucas Digne (£25m to Aston Villa from Everton), Chris Wood (£25m to Newcastle from Burnley) and Rodrigo Bentancur (£20m to Tottenham from Juventus) were also among the most pricey additions.

 Spending